Skip to content ↓

 Our learning this term:

 The children will continue to develop their German vocabulary including speaking, reading and writing in German.
-They will learn days of the week, months of the year and body parts.
+They will learn how to name different body parts, starting with learning the song ‘head, shoulders, knees and toes’ in German!
+They will practise having conversations about things that they like and dislike.

 Learning at home for Kingfisher Class: